Learning to Adopt Generative AI: Estimation and Identification

 \subsection{Identification}

 In the Bayesian learning process, users learn the true representative utility from signals and gradually update their mean belief from $v_0$ to $v_i$.
 Following prior literature \citep{wang2024identification, ching2013learning}, $v_0$ and $v_i$ cannot be simultaneously identified, and therefore $v_0$ is normalized to zero to ensure model identifiability.
-With $v_0$ held constant, the outside option's representative utility $c$ is identified based on users' initial choice probabilities between ChatGPT and traditional search engines.
-A decrease in $c$ corresponds to a relative increase in the net utility from using ChatGPT, thereby increasing the likelihood of ChatGPT adoption in the absence of other information.
+With $v_0$ held constant, the outside option's representative utility $c_i$ is identified based on users' initial choice probabilities between ChatGPT and traditional search engines.
+A decrease in $c_i$ corresponds to a relative increase in the net utility from using ChatGPT, thereby increasing the likelihood of ChatGPT adoption in the absence of other information.

-Leveraging $c$, the representative utility of ChatGPT $v_i$ is identified based on users' steady-state choice probabilities.
-The utility parameters ($\alpha_{0i}, \alpha_1, \alpha_2, \alpha_3, \alpha_4, \alpha_5$) are then derived based on the heterogeneous steady-state choice probabilities among individuals with different backgrounds.
-For example, an increase in $\alpha_1$ implies a greater impact of education on representative utility, making higher-educated users more likely to choose ChatGPT over traditional search engines.
+Leveraging $c_i$, the representative utility of ChatGPT $v_i$ is identified based on users' steady-state choice probabilities.
+The utility parameters ($\alpha_{0i}, \alpha_1, \alpha_2, \alpha_3, \alpha_4, \alpha_5, \alpha_6, \alpha_7$) are then derived based on the heterogeneous steady-state choice probabilities among individuals with different backgrounds.
+For example, an increase in $\alpha_1$ implies a greater impact of education on representative utility, making users who receive college education more likely to choose ChatGPT over traditional search engines.

-Furthermore, the variance of the signals ($\sigma_{is}^2$ and $\sigma_n^2$) is identified through the variation in users' belief updates after receiving different signals.
+Furthermore, the variance of the signals ($\sigma_{s_i}^2$ and $\sigma_n^2$) is identified through the variation in users' belief updates after receiving different signals.
 As with the identification of the mean value, we cannot simultaneously identify the prior variance and the signal variance.
 Thus, the prior variance $\sigma_0^2$ is fixed at $\exp(4)$ to reflect substantial uncertainty that individuals face when they have no prior information about ChatGPT.
-The core findings are robust to different choices of prior variance values.
+The core findings are robust to different choices of prior variance values as shown in Appendix~\ref{app:robustness_variance}.
 As individuals receive varying numbers of news signals over time, differences in how their beliefs evolve provide information about $\sigma_n^2$.
-Similarly, the signal parameters ($\gamma_{0i}, \gamma_1, \gamma_2, \gamma_3, \gamma_4, \gamma_5$) are identified based on the variation in learning speeds across individuals with different backgrounds.
+Similarly, the signal parameters ($\gamma_{0i}, \gamma_1, \gamma_2, \gamma_3, \gamma_4, \gamma_5, \gamma_6, \gamma_7$) are identified based on the variation in learning speeds across individuals with different backgrounds.